 Ms. María José Cornax, Policy and Advocacy Director, Oceana

 Mr. Sebastián Losada, Oceans policy adviser, Greenpeace

 Mr. Francisco J. Marí, Bread for the World

 Mr. Alfred Schumm, Director Fisheries and Deputy Lead Oceans, WWF International

 Mr. Eduardo Rolón, Executive Director, Causa Natura

-Alternate: Mr. Barthelemy Jean Auguste Batieno, West African Regional Partnership for Marine and Coastal Conservation (PRCM)
+Alternate: Mr. Barthelemy Jean Auguste Batieno, Partnership and Operations Coordinator, West Africa Regional Partnership for Coastal and Marine Conservation (PRCM)